 In Sentimenti we have implemented our tools for using Robert Plutchik’s model of emotions.
 It reveals 8 atavistic, adaptive emotions that help a human being (and any other life form) to survive and create the base for developing far more complex emotional experiences.

-The Plutchik model contains two positive emotions: joy and trust, two ambivalent ones: surprise and expectation, and 4 rather, so to speak, negative: sadness, fear, repulsion and anger.
-Each of them has its meaning, leading the person into an action, praise, criticism, need or surprise.
+The Plutchik model contains two positive emotions: joy and trust, two ambivalent ones: surprise and expectation, and 4 rather, so to speak, negative: sadness, fear, disgust, and anger.
+Each of them has its meaning, leading the person into an action, praise, criticism, expectation, or surprise.
 We discuss these emotions one by one.

 Sentiment analysis of joy and sadness